mstoodle/jcon2024_workshop/Workshop_CloudCompiler/README.md

 	$ cd containers
 	$ ./all.build.sh

-This command builds all the various container images needed for this workshop that fall into these four categories :
+This command will take quite a while to run.
+It builds all the various container images needed for this workshop that fall into these four categories :
 	1. Mongodb
 	2. AcmeAir
 	3. JMeter